LaserStefan/Verkehrswende_railway/README.md

 The queries used for Twitter and the document analysis are key.
 So here are the major selectors in a nutshell:

 ### Twitter
-- Verkehrswende: ´´´'Verkehrswende OR Mobilitätswende -is:retweet'´´´,
+- Verkehrswende: ´'Verkehrswende OR Mobilitätswende -is:retweet'´,
 - 9-Euro-Ticket: ´´´'9euroticket OR 9EuroTicket OR 9-Euro-Ticket OR 9-Euroticket OR Neun-Euro-Ticket OR Neuneuroticket OR 9€-Ticket'´´´

 Regex functions to select mobility forms: